 About the Logan Enhancement Project

-Transurban Queensland’s $512 million Logan Enhancement Project includes upgrading parts of the Logan and Gateway Extension motorways, improving key congestion hot spots (Mt Lindesay Highway/Beaudesert Road interchange and the Wembley Road/Logan Motorway interchange) and constructing new south-facing ramps at Compton Road.
+Transurban Queensland’s $512 million Logan Enhancement Project includes widening sections of the Logan and Gateway motorways, improving key congestion hot spots (Logan Motorway/Mt Lindesay Highway/Beaudesert Road interchange and the Wembley Road/Logan Motorway interchange) and constructing new south-facing on and off-ramps on the Gateway Motorway at Compton Road.

 The project is the first Market-Led Proposal to be approved in Queensland.

 The project will improve safety and reliability, reduce travel times, enhance connectivity to key residential and business areas, and future proof the network.

 CPB Contractors, a member of the CIMIC Group, is undertaking detailed design and construction of the project.